ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

-# Tutorial: Systematic Literature Review (Train the Trainees for Libririans)
+# Tutorial: Systematic Literature Review (Train the Trainees for Librarians)

 ## SETUP